 - Taking any other prohibited items into the testing room.

-- Test takers who respond to a Speaking or Writing question by using profanity or other inappropriate language or content will receive a score of zero.
+- Test takers who respond to a Writing section question by using profanity or other inappropriate language or content will receive a score of zero.
 ETS will exercise its right to determine what constitutes an inappropriate response.

 Note: ETS reserves the right to take appropriate action and/or notify the appropriate authorities, including but not limited to law enforcement authorities, if any test taker responds in a threatening or disturbing way to essay questions, or communicates with ETS either verbally or in writing in a threatening or disturbing manner.